oldmill1/post-recommendations-for-wordpress/README.md

 Post Recommendations for WordPress
 ==================================

-Use this plugin for

-* To get awesome, jQuery-powered recommendations for your visitors.
+jQuery-powered recommendations for your visitors.

 How to use: